 The family-friendly Universal Orlando Resort splits into three different theme zones.
 Spike your adrenaline at Islands of Adventure, home to the resort’s thrill rides.
 At Universal Studios Florida, you’ll watch your favorite movies & TV shows come to life.
 This section of the park includes half of the world-famous Wizarding World of Harry Potter.

 For more thrills and to cool down, head to Volcano Bay, Universal Studios’ new water park.
 Or summon the spirit of Las Vegas at the neon-clad Universal City Walk.

 Where to stay in Orlando

 The family-friendly 3-star hotel is one of the area’s best budget picks.
-Besides the comfortable rooms, you’ll enjoy a spa centre and sun terrace.
+Besides the comfortable rooms, you’ll enjoy a spa center and sun terrace.
 The hotel is located just a few minutes from Sea World and Disney.

 As the name implies, this mid-range hotel is just 3 minutes from Universal Studios.
 You’ll love the spacious rooms & outdoor pool area to cool down in the hot Floridan sun.

 This luxurious family-friendly resort pulls out all the stops to ensure your stay in Orlando is epic.
 Kids will especially love the outdoor pools.
 One pool even features a waterslide, waterfall, and a splash pad.
 All the city’s top theme parks are within a short drive.

 Orlando is serviced by Orlando International Airport (MCO).
 The airport is located 6 miles (10 km) southeast of Downtown Orlando.
 Several major airlines fly into MCO, including:

 - Frontier Airlines

 To start your road trip, you can rent a car at Orlando International Airport.